jannis-kiriasis/insured/README.md

 ### Imagery

-I liked the idea of using illustrations.
-I was able to find a set of illustrations that fit perfectly.
-Each image used recalls the content of the section.
-There is a very good connection between the images and the text especially noticeable on the services page.
+I've used graphics for the logo, favicon the the navigation process.
 All the illustrations come from [Freepik](https://www.freepik.com/home).

-I've used Webp images where possible which is one of the lightest image formats.
+I've used svg images where possible which are lighter than jpg and since it's a vector format, graphics always loook sharp.
+It works well with logos and 'flat' graphics.
+I've used webp format for the favicon.
 Nowadays, [Wepb is supported by all the major browsers](https://developers.google.com/speed/webp/faq), with [Safari being the last main browser that started supporting webp in 2020](https://caniuse.com/webp) with the release of Safari 14.

-I've also used png images where I needed to have a transparent background and SVG files for icons to keep them lightweight and pixel perfect.

 ## Accessibility